hsiehph/newWeb/_pages/research.md

   - image_path: /assets/images/Fig2_SummaryFigure_aax2083.v4.copy.png
     alt: "101"
     title: "Genome Evolution of Structural Variants"
-    text: "Structural variants (SVs) are large (>50 bp) mutations, e.g., deletions, insertions, and inversions, that more likely change in phenotypes than single nucleotide variants (SNVs) and, thus, are subject to natural selection and important in evolution.
+    text: "Structural variants (SVs) are large (>50 bp) mutations, e.g., deletions, insertions, and inversions, that more likely change phenotypes than single nucleotide variants (SNVs) and, thus, are subject to natural selection and important in evolution.
 I use long-read sequencing to resolve complex SVs, apply phylogenetic and population genetic methods to infer their evolutionary histories, and design statistical models to determine their functional significance in organisms."
     url: "https://science.sciencemag.org/content/366/6463/eaax2083"
     btn_label: "Adaptive SV Introgression in Humans"
     btn_class: "btn--primary"